THIS week on Disappearing Britain we examine the case of Ian Hislop, the cheeky chappie who disappeared from our screens to be replaced by a clone.

 However, independence is incompatible with the political union created at the EU-lobbied BBC, and there was pressure on all comedians to adapt their material to the Single Joke Market.

 People sensed a change in our hero.
-Hislop was no longer the cheeky chappie who took the mickey out of everyone.
+Hislop was no longer the playful fellow who took the mickey out of everyone.
 He appeared to have suppressed his hallmark scepticism to gain his rubber stamp from the Jestapo.
 He even stopped poking fun at drunken, corrupt and xenophobic EU commissioners.

 He started to look compliant and aligned with other EU-approved comedy clones.
 The new Hisbot had less humility and seemed more sanctimonious and smug.
 Seeing this, one lorry driver kicked in his TV set in anger.
 ‘If that’s Ian Hislop, I’m a banana,’ he told reporters.